Color correcting live signals and reference media is done in the grade controls area of the main window.

-- Grading mode selector: You can switch between the different grading modes available on the drop down menu.
+- Grading mode selector: Switch between the different grading modes available on the drop down menu

-- Clear buttons: You can clear either the entire look or just the color manipulation (and not LUTs or tone mapping curves)
+- Clear buttons: Clear either all grading nodes (“Neutral”) or just the creative color manipulation nodes (e.g. CDL node) and not LUTs or tone mapping curves (Reset Colors)

-- Filter configuration: You can temporarily bypass color or show the original signal (no filtering at all) or enable the false color mode.
+- Filter configuration: Temporarily bypass creative color manipulation nodes, or show the original signal with no filtering at all, or enable the false color mode.

 Each mode allows different levels of grade customization, as the compatibility of the grades down the workflow creates some restrictions on how the color information has to be processed.
 For example, the camera compatible grading modes can have the nodes locked in a certain position to ensure the compatibility of the grade when being uploaded into the camera.

-Allows you to add and reorder multiple nodes on advanced workflows.
-This mode is only available in the LiveGrade Pro version.
+- CDL Advanced: Allows you to add and reorder multiple nodes on advanced workflows.

-A mode adapted to the ACES standard.
+- ACES CDL: A mode adapted to the ACES standard.
 More information in the article Using the ACES grading mode.
-This mode is only available in the LiveGrade Pro version.

-A mode adapted to the ACES standard.
+- ACES CDL Advanced: A mode adapted to the ACES standard.
 Allows you to add and reorder multiple nodes on advanced workflows.
-This mode is only available in the LiveGrade Pro version.

-This grading mode has been created to allow complete grading freedom.
+- Freestyle: This grading mode has been created to allow complete grading freedom.
 For this reason, there are some limitations on the available export formats for looks created on this mode.
-This mode is only available in the LiveGrade Pro version.

-This grading mode has been created to allow complete grading freedom for ACES based workflows.
-This mode is only available in the LiveGrade Pro version.
+- Freestyle ACES: This grading mode has been created to allow complete grading freedom for ACES based workflows.

 In order to maximize the compatibility of the grades along the production workflow, as well as the ability to export the grades in a certain format, there are some limitations on how you can reorder the grading nodes.
 The Freestyle modes do not have these limitations, but you can only export those looks as 3D LUTs and not as CDL files.
 These are the limitations: